jules2689/trudeau/docs/2020-04-17/post_news.md

 We have been working together asseamus said with organisations in the sector.
 Also speaking to people within the various provincialgovernments.
 We think this is targetedappropriately.
-It's credit, it's on commercial basis and it would allow businesses -- and businesses importantly in the energy sector -- that are important to jobs innewfoundland and Labrador to bridge this time to get to what we know is a better time once we get through this crisis.
+It's credit, it's on commercial basis and it would allow businesses -- and businesses importantly in the energy sector -- that are important to jobs innewfoundland and Labrador, to bridge this time to get to what we know is a better time once we get through this crisis.